apache/airflow/docs/howto/operator/apache/spark.rst

 SparkSubmitOperator
 -------------------

-Launches applications on a Spark cluster, it uses the ``spark-submit`` script that takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports.
+Launches applications on a Apache Spark server, it uses the ``spark-submit`` script that takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports.

 For parameter definition take a look at :class:`~airflow.providers.apache.spark.operators.spark_submit.SparkSubmitOperator`.